The toric g-vector of nestohedra: Introduction

 \section{Introduction}

+In his 1987 paper on intersection cohomology and generalized $h$-vectors, Richard Stanley computed the toric $g$-vector of the permutahedron up to dimension $5$ as a potential fruitful example for understanding this invariant; see~\cite[Page~195]{Stanley_toric_g}.
+Twenty-five years later in the second edition of his book, {\em Enumerative Combinatorics,} Stanley described the toric $g$-vector of an Eulerian poset as ``an exceedingly subtle invariant''; see~\cite[Section~3.16]{Stanley_EC1}.
+For the face lattice of rational convex polytopes, Stanley proved that the nonnegativity of the toric $g$-polynomial coefficients follows from the hard Lefschetz theorem for the intersection homology of projective toric varieties~\cite[Corollary 3.2]{Stanley_toric_g}.
+For general convex polytopes, the nonnegativity of the toric $g$-polynomial follows from Karu's hard Lefschetz theorem for combinatorial intersection homology~\cite[Theorem 0.1]{Karu}.

-In his book, {\em Enumerative Combinatorics,} Richard Stanley wrote that the toric $g$-vector of an Eulerian poset is ``an exceedingly subtle invariant''; see~\cite[Section~3.16]{Stanley_EC1}.
-As an example, he computed the toric $g$-vector of the permutahedron up to dimension $5$; see~\cite[Page~195]{Stanley_toric_g}.
-In the present paper we not only give a closed form formula for the toric $g$-vector of this polytope and of several other simple polytopes, but we also find a combinatorial interpretation in each case.
+In the present paper we not only give a closed form formula for the toric $g$-vector of the permutahedron and of several other simple polytopes, but we also find a combinatorial interpretation in each case.
 The key result making such computations and interpretations possible is Theorem~\ref{theorem_peaks}.
-It expresses the entries of the toric $g$-vector of a simple polytopes as nonnegative integer linear combinations of its $\gamma$-vector entries.
+It expresses the entries of the toric $g$-vector of a simple polytope as nonnegative integer linear combinations of its $\gamma$-vector entries, an invariant of flag homology spheres, more generally, Eulerian simplicial complexes introduced by Gal~\cite{Gal}.
 This result naturally inspires us to revisit combinatorial models for the $\gamma$-vectors of classical simple polytopes.

-The $n$-dimensional cube is the most basic example of a simple polytope, where the $\gamma$-vector is straightforward and the toric $g$-vector is well known; see Corollaries~\ref{corollary_nonsingleton} and~\ref{corollary_Denise--Simion}.
+The $n$-dimensional cube is the most basic example of a simple polytope where the $\gamma$-vector is straightforward and the toric $g$-vector is well known; see Corollaries~\ref{corollary_nonsingleton} and~\ref{corollary_Denise--Simion}.
 Our approach offers new enumerative results.
-We give a combinatorial interpretation of the toric $g$-vector of the associahedron in Theorem~\ref{theorem_Margie}, stating that the $k$th entry is given by the number of $123$-avoiding parking functions $f : [n] \longrightarrow [n]$ that have exactly $k$ ascents.
+We give a combinatorial interpretation of the toric $g$-vector of the associahedron in Theorem~\ref{theorem_Margie}: the $k$th entry is given by the number of $123$-avoiding parking functions $f : [n] \longrightarrow [n]$ that have exactly $k$ ascents.
 The $\gamma$-vector of the associahedron is discussed alongside that of the permutahedron and of the cyclohedron in the work of Postnikov, Reiner and Williams~\cite{Postnikov_Reiner_Williams}.
-As in their work on the $\gamma$-vector, our computation of the toric $g$-vector of the cyclohedron is analogous to that of the associahedron.
+As in their results on the $\gamma$-vector, our computation of the toric $g$-vector of the cyclohedron is analogous to that of the associahedron.
 For the cyclohedron we replace the set of $123$-avoiding parking functions with the set of $123$-avoiding functions $f : [n] \longrightarrow [n]$.